 He rubbed his reddening cheek and stared sullenly at the ground.
-“What do you suggest?” he muttered.
+“What do you have mind?” he muttered.

 “We need intelligence.
 The Timekeeper’s trapped in an astral cocoon, right?
 But that doesn’t keep us from going Bloom-side and doing some research.”

 Peter looked doubtful.
 “Guys, we’re in over our heads.
 This is…look—taking on Insectoids is one thing, but Pain Lords?
-Poking around the Bloom could make things work.”
+Forgive my assumption, but I’m pretty sure they’re named that way for a reason.
+Poking around the Bloom could make things worse.”

-“Which is going to happen anyway, if we don’t do anything,” Eun countered.
+“Which is going to happen anyway, if we sit on our hands,” Eun countered.
 “This is the big leagues, Peter—we need to ante up.”

 Kora clapped him on the shoulder.
 “Our worlds have come together, and it is no accident, Peter of Clan Lee.
-Our association, has blessed me with meaning.
+Our association has blessed me with meaning.
 Blessed me with purpose.
 And you—you have been blessed with the chance to make a difference.
 In the end, they are one and the same.
 We three have arrived at a critical juncture, worthy of bards’ tales and minstrels’ songs.
 Do we rally together and become something more?
-Or do we hide behind rationalized fear and toxic comfort?
-We would die slowly, poisoned by the relentless smolder of time and regret.”
+Or do we hide behind fear and toxic comfort?
+We would slowly wither, poisoned by the relentless smolder of time and regret.”

 Peter stared at the ground, his brow creasing as he thought of his teachers.
-Ms. Hoaglund, Mr. Perez, Mrs. Peschard…due to his intelligence, he’d never had to pay attention in any of their classes, but still—they’d been teaching him a lesson through their beaten faces, their weary demeanors, and their resigned spirits.
-The faculty at Atherton had succumbed to exactly what Kora was referencing: the “relentless smolder of time and regret.”
-They hadn’t helped him with math or history, but nevertheless, they’d shown him something deep—something profound.
-Something beyond the dry, tradition-bound curriculum.
+Ms. Hoaglund, Mr. Perez, Mrs. Peschard…due to his intelligence, he’d never had to pay attention in any of their classes, but still—they’d been teaching him a lesson through their beaten faces, their weary demeanors, their resigned spirits.
+The faculty at Atherton had succumbed to exactly what Kora was talking about: the “relentless smolder of time and regret.”
+They hadn’t helped him with math or history, but nevertheless, they’d shown him something deeper—something profound.
+Something beyond dry, tradition-bound curriculum.

-An epiphany dawned in his hormone-addled mind: you could learn from anyone—any thing—if you set aside your dismissal and judgment, and you were brave enough to accept the phrase: There, but for the grace of God, go I. It was only now, after traveling through the bleed between dimensions, after watching his friends almost perish, did Peter Lee finally understand.
+An epiphany dawned in his hormone-addled brain: you could learn from anyone—any thing—if you set aside dismissal and judgment, and you were brave enough to accept the phrase, There, but for the grace of God, go I. It was only now, after traveling through the bleed between dimensions, after watching his friends nearly perish, did Peter Lee finally understand.